Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Introduction

 \myparagraph{The coinductive turn} As an alternative to the traditional definition of infinite objects \emph{via} ideal or metric completion, a more recent and very fruitful line of work is based on the use of \emph{coinduction}: the metric completion of any algebraic type (\eg a type of terms) can indeed be described as the corresponding coalgebraic type \cite{Barr.93}.
 This coinductive reformulation has been in particular extensively conducted in the setting of infinitary λ-calculi \cite{Joachimski04,Endrullis.Pol.13,Czajka.20,Cerda.24} and has noticeably allowed for a clean presentation of α-equivalence for infinitary λ-terms \cite{Kurz.Pet.Sev.Vri.13,Cerda.25}.

 Although this coinductive redefinition of infinitary terms is now very standard, finding a coinductive counterpart to strongly converging rewriting sequences turns out to be less easy.
-A first answer has been proposed for an infinitary λ-calculus \cite{Endrullis.Pol.13}, but in a presentation corresponding to sequences of length $\omega$, and a generic presentation of coinductive infinitary rewriting was designed only recently by Endrullis, Hansen, Hendriks, Polonsky and Silva \cite{Endrullis.Han.Hen.Pol.Sil.18}, even though solely for first-order rewriting.
-The first contribution of this paper is to propose a framework for describing arbitrary non-wellfounded objects and rewriting systems acting on such objects, and to extend the correspondence between topology-based and coinduction-based rewriting to this generic framework.
+A first answer has been proposed for an infinitary λ-calculus \cite{Endrullis.Pol.13}, but in a presentation corresponding solely to sequences of length $\omega$, and a generic presentation of coinductive infinitary rewriting was designed only recently by Endrullis, Hansen, Hendriks, Polonsky and Silva \cite{Endrullis.Han.Hen.Pol.Sil.18} but is limited to first-order term rewriting.

-\myparagraph{Infinitary rewriting for non-wellfounded proof theory} On the other side of the Curry-Howard correspondence between programs and proofs, infinite objects and their dynamics are also the subject of the blooming line of work on non-wellfounded proof systems (following \cite{Santocanale.02,Sprenger.Dam.03}).
-In such systems, proof derivations are potentially infinite trees subject to a correctness criterion ensuring the productivity of the proof (and hence its correctness).
-Such systems are used in particular for modal logics (\eg an infinite proof can account for the unfolding of a \enquote{forever} temporal modality) or for logics extended with fixed point operators (here an infinite proof typically has a greatest fixed point as a conclusion, or a least fixed point as a hypothesis).
-In practice such systems (and in particular their \emph{circular} or \emph{cyclic} fragments, whose proof derivations are regular) are particularly suited to proof search \cite{Tsukada.Unn.22}.